kopokopo/k2-connect-node/README.md

   - `amount`: Amount to charge. `REQUIRED FOR A TARGETED TRANSFER`
   - `callbackUrl`: Url that the [result](#responsesandresults) will be posted to `REQUIRED`
   - `accessToken`: Gotten from the [`TokenService`](#tokenservice) response `REQUIRED`
-  - `metadata`: It is a hash containing a maximum of 5 key value pairs

 - `TransferService.getStatus({ statusOpts })`: `statusOpts`: A hash of objects containing the following keys: